-You can also enjoy live entertainment at House of Blues, Paradiso 37 and other venues.
+You can also enjoy live entertainment at House of Blues, Paradiso 37 and other venues — not to mention the all-new Drawn to Life Presented by Cirque du Soleil and Disney stage show.
 And for a lounge experience straight from the silver screen, check out Jock Lindsey’s Hangar Bar, which is based on the blockbuster Indiana Jones movies.

 Serving as the gateway to the three theme parks at Universal Orlando Resort, Universal CityWalk is home to one of Orlando’s best concert venues, Hard Rock Live® Orlando.
 The all-in-one dining, entertainment and retail hub also has other ways to have fun after dark.

 Dance the night away at Red Coconut Club or the groove.
 Belt out karaoke hits at CityWalk’s Rising Star.
 Or, just belly up to the bar at Pat O’Brien’s®, Jimmy Buffett’s® Margaritaville®, or NBC Sports Grill & Brew!

 The heart of Orlando’s tourism district features two walkable entertainment hubs with ample nighttime activities: Pointe Orlando and ICON Park®, the latter of which features Blake Shelton’s Ole Red live music joint.
 Also on International Drive, Mango’s Tropical Cafe has 55,000 square feet of drinking, dancing and live music.